 In order to do well at school, the student must be prepared with the proper tools.
 Backpacks or book bags may be used to carry books to and from school, and will be stored in the student lockers during the school day.
 Each student should be prepared with several pencils and ballpoint pens, as well as other materials specified by the students' specific teachers.
 Students may carry a pencil pouch to classes along with their books and binders.
 Spiral bound notebooks are acceptable for note taking, but assignments written on spiral tear-out paper will not be accepted.
-"Magic Markers" and other permanent marking pens are prohibited on campus.
+Sharpies and other permanent marking pens are prohibited on campus.

-Textbooks will be issued to each student for use during the academic year, but they remain the property of the school.
-A one-time book deposit of \$175 is required upon enrollment to the school, and is refunded when the student graduates or withdraws from the school as long as all textbooks have been returned in good condition each year.
-If a student misplaces a book, he or she will be charged for the full replacement cost of the book, which is significantly more than the per-book deposit amount.
+Textbooks will be issued to each student for use during the academic year, but they remain theproperty of the school.
+A one-time book deposit of \$175.00 is required upon enrollment to the school, and is refunded when the student graduates or withdraws from the school as long as all textbooks have been returned in good condition each year.
+If a student misplaces a book, he or she will be charged for the full replacement cost of the book, which is significantly more than the perbook deposit amount.
 (Students may also be charged a return fee by the reception desk to return assigned textbooks found by staff on the campus.).
 Deposit is due when you submit your completed registration packet to the school.
+Financial assistance for book deposits is available in certain circumstances.
+Please speak with the Headmaster or Front Office staff for information.